IsaacScript/isaacscript/docs/comments.md

 ## Consistency With Line Comments and JSDoc Comments

-You might notice that in general, there is a bit of asymmetry between _leading line comments_ and JSDoc comments.
+You might notice that in general, there is a bit of asymmetry between JSDoc comments and _leading line comments_.

 Specifically, you might already know that you are supposed to use complete sentences for JSDoc comments.
 But you might not use complete sentences for your _leading line comments_.
 For example: